Week 1What is meditation?

-Meditation comes in many different flavors.
-There are hundreds of different techniques, traditions and technologies available.
+Meditation comes in many flavours.
+There are hundreds of techniques, traditions and technologies you can choose from, and you can meditate for many different reasons.

 - I can’t sit still